 Raise your hand if you’ve been bored in a dance class!
 I’ve got one hand raised as I type this, and I’m only thinking about the classes in which I’ve been the dance teacher.
-Dance is an art for that relies on routine and repetition to get results.
+Training in most dance genres relies on routine and repetition to get results.
 While there is nothing wrong with consistency (and in fact many of us thrive on it!), there comes a time when students and teachers alike may be in need of a break from the ordinary in their dance classes.
-This doesn’t require you to break up with your favorite technique exercises, divert from your cherished curriculum, or even make drastic changes to your class material.
-By applying some simple strategies to change up the content you are already working on, you can make class feel fresh and new, even if the students are working on pique turns for the hundredth time!
+Thankfully, doesn’t require the dance educators to break up with their favorite technique exercises, divert from their cherished curriculum, or even make drastic changes to their class material.
+By applying some simple strategies to change up the content you are already working on, you can make class feel fresh and new, even if the students are working on pique turns or top rocks for the hundredth time!
 These strategies can help cut through monotony that can sometimes come with dance training, create new challenges for your students, and bring some joy and fun back into your teaching routine.

 Here are 5 simple ways to shake-up your dance class routine:

 Change Your Warm-Up: While keeping a set sequence of warm-up exercises can be efficient, it can also lead to monotony.
 Dancers can get used to the routine and either get bored, or fall into bad movement habits, or both.
 Changing up your warm-up, even just for a class or two, can be a simple way to reinvigorate your teaching practice.
 Some of my favorite warm-up options include:

 - Using Anne Green Gilbert’s Brain Dance as a framework for the warm-up structure.
 (You can even do this in ballet!)